 You could also use other CDN services (such as MaxCDN) or combined protections and performance services such as CloudFlare if you are worried your site might not handle traffic peaks.

-If you found this post useful, please reward us by sharing or liking (see below).
+If you found this post useful, please reward us by sharing or liking it (see below).
 It’s quick and easy and helps motivate us to write more.